Deutsch | Español | Français | Italiano | Português | Tiếng Việt | Turkish | Pусский | عربى | 中文

 Gallagher J, Johnson I, Verbeek J et al. Relevance and paucity of evidence: a dental perspective on personal protective equipment during the COVID-19 pandemic.
 Br Dent J 229, 121–124 (2020).
 Full-text: https://doi.org/10.1038/s41415-020-1843-9

 Dentists and their staff are among the most exposed health care professionals to SARS-CoV-2 infection.
-The authors apply a recently updated Cochrane review (see below, Verbeek et al.) of personal protective equipment (PPE) and examine evidence on which type of full body PPE and which method of donning (putting on) or doffing (removing) are most effective.
+The authors apply a recently updated Cochrane review (see below, Verbeek et al.) of personal protective equipment (PPE) and examine evidence on which type of full body PPE and what methods of putting on or taking off full body PPE are most effective.

 Verbeek JH, Rajamaki B, Ijaz S, et al. Personal protective equipment for preventing highly infectious diseases due to exposure to contaminated body fluids in healthcare staff.
 Cochrane Database Syst Rev. 2020 May 15;5:CD011621.
 PubMed: https://pubmed.gov/32412096.
 Full-text: https://doi.org/10.1002/14651858.CD011621.pub5